tc39/proposal-temporal/README.md

 ### Principles:

 - All temporal APIs are non-mutating.
 All temporal objects are effectively immutable.
 - All date values are based on the [Proleptic Gregorian Calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).
 Other calendar systems are out-of-scope for this proposal.
+However, we will consider how future APIs may interact with this one such that extending it to support other calendars may be possible in a future proposal.
 - All time-of-day values are based on a standard 24-hour clock.
 - [Leap seconds](https://en.wikipedia.org/wiki/Leap_second) are not represented.